Stability of local quantum dissipative systems: Toolbox for the proof

-A particular case of use for the previous Lemma, is when $\mathcal L_2$ is a restriction of $\mathcal L_1$ onto a smaller region.
-Since this setting is so common, and has a lot of interest, we will state a specialized result for it.
+A particular application of the previous lemma is when $\mathcal L_2$ is a restriction of $\mathcal L_1$ onto a smaller region.
+Since this case occurs frequently, and is of particular interest, we state it as a separate lemma:

 \begin{lemma}[Localizing the evolution] Let $O_A$ be an observable supported on a finite $A \subset \Lambda$.
 Denote by $O_A(t) = \du{T_t}(O_A)$ its evolution under a local Lindbladian $\mathcal L$ with strength $(J, f)$.
-Given $r >0$, denote by $O_r(t)$ its evolution under the localized Lindbladian $\mathcal L_{A(r)}$.
+Given $r >0$, denote by $O_{A}(r;t)$ its evolution under the localized Lindbladian $\mathcal L_{A(r)}$.

 Then, the following bound holds: